simonecalabrese/end2end-chat/README.md

 ## End-to-end communication
 ### User Registration
-During registration, the user needs to create a strong password that will be used to encrypt a just generated [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) [Private key](https://en.wikipedia.org/wiki/Public-key_cryptography) which, with the [Public](https://en.wikipedia.org/wiki/Public-key_cryptography) one and can chat togheter. one  will be stored with the user's information.
+During registration, the user needs to create a strong password that will be used to encrypt a just generated [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) [Private key](https://en.wikipedia.org/wiki/Public-key_cryptography) which, with the [Public](https://en.wikipedia.org/wiki/Public-key_cryptography) one can chat togheter. one  will be stored with the user's information.

 ### User Login
 When a user logs in, the client fetches from the server all the user's data including the encrypted Private key and uses the just insert password to decrypt the key and save it into the localStorage of the browser.
 It will be fundamental to decrypt all chat messages.